CNRFisheries/Survey_gap/README.md

 where:

 - variable is a matrix containing the values of environmental variable for each cell of the map .
 0 values have to be set = -9999 in asc format in order to obtain NA.

 - dimensions: identifier of matrix size. nrow, ncol and ncell need to be the same for all the variables

 - resolution: identifier the resolution of the map determining the number of cells

 - extent: extent of the map in longitude and latitude. need to be the same for all the variables

 ## Required data and folder after data preparation

--   Folder “data” containing: “missing\_hauls.csv”,
+- Folder “data” containing: “missing_hauls.csv”, “Genus_species.csv”,
-    “Genus\_species.csv”, “HaulData.csv”, “StrataWeight.csv”,
+  “HaulData.csv”, “StrataWeight.csv”,
--   Subfolder “Environmental\_inputs” containing the asc files of environmental variables to be used for MaxEnt run each year, file “gebco\_30sec\_8.asc”: world depth data for BIMAC computations (DO NOT EDIT)
+- Subfolder “Environmental_inputs” containing the asc files of environmental variables to be used for MaxEnt run each year, file “gebco_30sec_8.asc”: world depth data for BIMAC computations (DO NOT EDIT)
--   Folder “R” containing: Code “BIMAC\_no\_advection.R” for BIMAC computations (DO NOT EDIT), code “Workflow\_Surveygaps.R”, code “Workflow\_Surveygaps\_Solemon.R” with species and year to be filled for Solemon survey
+- Folder “R” containing: Code “BIMAC_no_advection.R” for BIMAC computations (DO NOT EDIT), code “Workflow_Surveygaps.R”, code “Workflow_Surveygaps_Solemon.R” with species and year to be filled for Solemon survey
--   Folder “java” containing: Code “max\_ent\_cyb.jar” for MaxEnt computations (DO NOT EDIT), code “ssa.jar” for SSA computations (DO NOT EDIT), folder “cfg” containing: “operators.xlm” for ssa computations (DO NOT EDIT)
+- Folder “java” containing: Code “max_ent_cyb.jar” for MaxEnt computations (DO NOT EDIT), code “ssa.jar” for SSA computations (DO NOT EDIT), folder “cfg” containing: “operators.xlm” for ssa computations (DO NOT EDIT)

 # Executing code

-Run “Workflow\_Surveygaps.R” in RStudio
+Run “Workflow_Surveygaps.R” in RStudio

 ## Install and load required libraries

 library(raster) library (R2jags) library (coda) library(plyr)
 library(dplyr) library(digest) library(sqldf)

-## Set inputs in “Workflow\_Surveygaps.R”
+## Set inputs in “Workflow_Surveygaps.R”

 - Line 3: feature selection = FALSE/TRUE:

       # feature_selection=T

   - if FALSE MaxEnt runs on all environmental variables.
   - if TRUE MaxEnt select only the variables with a certain level of importance from the first run performingg a second run only on these variables

 - line 4: generate a vector with the name of the species to compute.

 <!-- -->

     ## [1] "Solea_solea"          "Sepia_officinalis"    "Melicertus_keraturus"
     ## [4] "Squilla_mantis"       "Pecten_jacobeus"

-    -   The terms of the species have to be consistent  with the file names in folder "data":
+    -   Terms of the species have to be consistent  with the file names in folder "data":

 - line 5: generate vector with years.

 <!-- -->

     ## [1] 2019 2020 2021

-    -   The years have to be consistent with Environmental_inputs subfolders
+    -   Years have to be consistent with Environmental_inputs subfolders

 # Processing